PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 ### Requirements

 The following Python packages are required in order to run this program.
-Please note that unless otherwise specified, versions are to be intended as minimum.
+Please note that versions are to be intended as minimum, or the latest compatible.

 | Package | Version |
 | :------------ | :------------ |